Netatalk/netatalk/doc/manual/Authentication.md

 Randnum and SRP do not use system passwords directly.
 They both rely on separate files managed with **afppasswd**:

 - **Randnum** uses the legacy *afppasswd* file.
-By default it stores the raw password as hex.
-If an optional key file exists alongside the Randnum password file (same path with a `.key` suffix), the stored password is DES-encrypted using that key instead.
-To use a key file, create `<passwd file>.key` containing 16 hex characters (8 bytes) and restrict permissions (for example, owner-readable only).
+It requires a key file alongside the Randnum password file (same path with a `.key` suffix), and refuses to load when the key file is missing or unavailable.
+Create `<passwd file>.key` containing 16 hex characters (8 bytes) and restrict permissions (for example, owner-readable only).
+Stored passwords are DES-encrypted using that key.

+  For example, a valid key file begins with 16 hexadecimal characters, such as `0123456789ABCDEF`; Randnum reads those first 16 bytes as the key material, so a trailing newline after them is harmless.
+Generate a fresh random key for each server instead of reusing this example value.

 - **SRP** uses *afppasswd.srp*, which stores per-user salts and verifiers.